Thoracic aortic aneurysmAortic aneurysm - thoracic; Syphilitic aneurysm; Aneurysm - thoracic aortic

 For people with aneurysms of the descending thoracic aorta:

-- Major surgery is done to replace the aorta with a fabric graft if the aneurysm is larger than 6 centimeters.
+- Major surgery is done to replace the aorta with a fabric graft if the aneurysm is larger than 6 centimeters (2.3 inches).

 - This surgery is done through a cut on the left side of the chest, which may reach to the abdomen.

 - Endovascular stenting is a less invasive option.
 A stent is a tiny metal or plastic tube that is used to hold an artery open.
 Stents can be placed into the body without cutting the chest.
-Not all people with descending thoracic aneurysms are candidates for stenting, however.
+However, not all people with descending thoracic aneurysms are candidates for stenting.

 The long-term outlook for people with thoracic aortic aneurysm depends on other medical problems, such as heart disease, high blood pressure, and diabetes.
 These problems may have caused or contributed to the condition.